Priultimus/urban-robot/Explanation.md

 #
 ### `client`
 A given Helium process.
 You may also see the term "running client".
 This is simply the Helium process that is actively responding to commands on DIscord.
 #
-### `cache`
-The series of things stored in memory that Helium needs to remember for commands.
-(Think when to do a reminder, database cache, etc.)
-#
 ### `token`
 The authorization string given to Discord to login.